Bramham, West Yorkshire: Community activities

-There is a public houses: The Swan.
-The former Red Lion closed in 2022 after declining sales due to its poor management.
-The Red Lion's darts and pool teams play in the Wetherby and District Pub League.
-The Swan has a dominoes team.
-A former public house, the White Horse, closed in 2010 and is now a private residence.

 Village signpost along Toulston Lane on the way to Tadcaster.

 Sport

 Bramham Football Club was founded in 1907, and plays home games at Freely Lane.
 It has two teams in the Harrogate and District League.
 The club reformed in 2005, and won the Barkston Ash Cup in 2005 and the Harrogate and District League Division One title in 2006, and again in 2007.
 Bramham FC also has Junior and Girls football teams.

 Bramham and Clifford Cricket Club has one team in the local Wetherby and District League (division 4) and a Thursday evening team in the Whixley Evening League.
 It plays at Rhodes Lane in nearby Clifford village.

 The Bramham Horse Trials are held at Bramham Park every June and form one of the UK's leading 3-day horse riding events, attracting international competitors.
 In 2006, over 35,000 visitors attended the event.
 Bramham International Horse Trials was voted the best event in the British Equestrian Trade Awards in February 2006.

-Levi Whitehead of Bramham was the fastest runner in England in his day.
-He ran 4 mi in 19 minutes, and when 96 walked four miles an hour.
-He died, aged 100, in 1787.

-Neil Hudson is the current founding member of the Bramham dodgers dodge ball team - winning 5 major accolades, most recently at Crewes tournament during the May bank holiday of 2017.

 Bramham College

 Bramham College was a public school opened in January 1843 when Dr. Benjamin Haigh leased Bramham Biggin plus 130 acre of parks and gardens.
 The college was extended to include a hall, theatre, gymnasium and cloisters, and a Grecian-style refectory with a glass dome.
-The College gained a good reputation and during its short life and attracted the sons of leading Yorkshire families.
+The college gained a good reputation and during its short life and attracted the sons of leading Yorkshire families.
 It closed after falling into decline following a severe epidemic of cholera in 1869.
 Several pupils died and are buried next to their headmaster under the yew tree at the eastern end of Bramham churchyard.
 Former pupils of Bramham College formed Bradford Football Club in 1863, and in 1880 joined Bradford Cricket Club at Bradford Park Avenue.